-Whereby the donors are defined as all persons, groups, foundations and institutions that, pro bono and voluntarily, support our programmes by giving money and goods in kind.
+Whereby the donors are defined as all persons, groups, foundations and institutions that, pro-bono and voluntarily, support our programmes by giving money and/or goods in-kind.

 Motivation: trust in the proper allocation and the voluntary contribution of the donor constitutes the basis of fundraising for the causes concerned.

 Whereby the objectives are defined as the goals, as presented by Simavi in its communications, campaigns and proposals.
 These are primarily development programmes/projects supported by Simavi, conducted by partner organisations in the target countries.
 These also comprise public awareness activities in the Netherlands and other western countries.

 Motivation: this constitutes the core of Simavi’s objective and activities.

 Staff members are all persons employed by Simavi.